kanidm/kanidm/kanidm_book/src/accounts_and_groups.md

 service desk could attempt to reset the password of idm_admin or admin, or even a member of HR or System Admin teams to move laterally.

-Generally, membership of a "privilege" group that ships with kanidm, such as:
+Generally, membership of a "privilege" group that ships with Kanidm, such as:

 * idm_account_manage_priv
 * idm_people_read_priv